 “We had to come up with a solution that would allow air to pass through the building skin but we were taken with the simplicity and confidence of the brickwork as an overall solution.
 We ended up coming up with a lightweight brick column design which reads seamlessly with the overall solidity of Flemish bond pattern but allows approximately fifty percent of the façade to be ventilated,” Lucian says.

 The solution was using brick louvers or brick sticks and, at times, alternating them with the solid Brick Inlay panel.
-This involved threading the Coolibah Cream bricks, which had been fully set and grouted, onto a steel rod to create hit and miss brick columns that allowed air to escape from the station.
+This involved the team at Favetti Bricklaying threading the Coolibah Cream bricks, which had been fully set and grouted, onto a steel rod to create hit and miss brick columns that allowed air to escape from the station.
 It’s a functional and aesthetic design masterpiece.

 The idea of infrastructure and community intersecting continues inside the station.
 From the street entrance a metallic atrium is brought to life with Esther Stewart’s fabulous artwork of handmade coloured glazed tiles, then down on the concourse, enormous beams of precast concrete weave between the more lighter-feeling brickwork panels, creating a beautiful contrast, and a seamless material connection between outside and inside.